Vinesma/.dotfiles/install/README.md

 ### Arch User Repository (AUR)

-I use `yay` as an AUR helper.
+I use `paru` as an AUR helper.
 It should be installed after running my scripts.

 [How to use the AUR.](https://wiki.archlinux.org/index.php/Arch_User_Repository#Getting_started)